 Occupations and Workforce

-White Hall is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, White Hall is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, White Hall is a town of service providers, sales and office workers and production and manufacturing workers.
 There are especially a lot of people living in White Hall who work in food service (10.76%), office and administrative support (9.87%) and management occupations (7.62%).

 Also of interest is that White Hall has more people living here who work in computers and math than 95% of the places in the US.